drmonkeysee/mashup-twitter-bot/README.md

 #### Users

 Add the twitter user accounts to mashup in **data/users.json**.
 The format is an array of accounts that is either the account name as a string or an object with a name property and a strip property describing a regular expression.
 The strip property is useful if you want to remove common text in that account's tweets that would add noise to the markov generator (e.g. the account always prefixes its tweets with a phrase).
-By default the mashup bot also strips urls out of tweets since those don't make for useful markov input.
+By default the mashup bot also strips urls out of tweets before adding them to the markov input file.

 Example: